 Retailers often have special prices for a certain group of customers that they don't want loyalty programs applied to.
 For example, wholesalers or employees who get special pricing and no loyalty points.
 Commonly, "affiliations" are used to provide the special pricing to such customer groups.
 To restrict certain customer groups of customers from earning loyalty points, the retailer can specify one or more affiliations under the Excluded affiliations section of the loyalty scheme.
 That way, when customers belonging to excluded affiliations are existing loyalty members, they won't be able to earn loyalty points for their purchases.
 To reflect the changes in the channels, run the Process loyalty schemes and 1050 (loyalty information) jobs.

 Retailers can generate loyalty card numbers in the channels.
 Prior to the October 2018 update, retailers could use physical loyalty cards or generate a loyalty card using some unique customer information such as a phone number.
 To enable the automatic generation of loyalty cards in the retail stores, turn on Generate loyalty card number in the functionality profile associated to the store.
 For online channels, retailers can use the IssueLoyaltyCard API to issue loyalty cards to customers.
-Retailers can either provide a loyalty card number to this API, which will be used to generate the loyalty card, or the system will use the loyalty card number sequence set in Dynamics 365 for Retail.
+Retailers can either provide a loyalty card number to this API, which will be used to generate the loyalty card, or the system will use the loyalty card number sequence set in Retail.
 However, if the number sequence is not present, and the retailer does not provide a loyalty card number while calling the API, then an error is displayed.

 Earned and redeemed loyalty points are now saved for each transaction and sales orders against the sales line, so that the same amount can be refunded or taken back in the case of full or partial returns.
 Moreover, having the visibility for points at the sales line level provides the capability for call center users to answer customer questions on how many points were earned or redeemed for each line.
 Prior to this change, reward points were always recalculated during returns, which resulted in a different amount than the original, if the earning or redemption rules were changed and also the call center users did not have the visibility on the points breakdown.
 The points can be viewed under the Card transactions form for each loyalty card.
 To enable this feature turn on the configuration Post loyalty points per sales line under Retail shared parameters > General tab.